International Studies Courses

 430 Social Life of War: Political, Cultural and Identity Process in Global Conflict (4 credits) This course explores war and violent conflict from a socio-cultural perspective.
 The course explores the ways in which war and violent conflict reshape social structures, create new cultural processes in reaction to altered reality, and reconstitute identities.
 Students read and discuss ethnographic accounts that show how war and violent conflict are experienced at the personal, cultural and social level.
 This course enhances and complicates understandings of what conflict is and what it means for people and social groups who are forced to endure it.

-490, 491 International Studies Senior Thesis Seminars (4 credits each) In this two-semester Capstone course, students explore research methods and develop and complete a substantial research project.
+490, 491 International Studies Senior Thesis Seminars (4 credits each; 490 in Fall only, 491 in Spring only) In this two-semester Capstone course, students explore research methods and develop and complete a substantial research project.
 Project topics are chosen by students in consultation with the seminar professor.

 Public Health Courses (PBH)